jcbvm/require-i18next/README.md

 ## Optimization

-When optimizing, make sure i18next is included in the module(s) where the plugin is used.
+When optimizing, make sure the i18next lib is included in the module(s) where the plugin is used.

 ### Inlining locales